Nearly 35.9 million affected by Xfinity data breach: filings

 In a Monday notice to customers, Xfinity said there was unauthorized access to internal systems as a result of this vulnerability — which was previously announced by software provider Citrix — between Oct.
 16 and 19.

-Philadelphia-based Comcast has more than 32 million broadband customers, according a recent earnings release.
+Philadelphia-based Comcast has more than 32 million broadband customers, according to a recent earnings release.

 In addition to Xfinity, Citrix provides software to thousands of companies around the world.
 The previously-announced vulnerability, dubbed “Citrix Bleed,” has also been linked to hacks targeting the Industrial and Commercial Bank of China’s New York arm and a Boeing subsidiary, among others.